dpareasy/RT1_first_assignment/README.md

 ## About software architecture ##

-To implement the code for this project 8 different functions has been implemented.
+To implement the code for this project 8 different functions had been implemented.
 In the following lines there is an explanation of each one.

 ### The drive function ###